wicorn29/uidesktop/README.md

 ## Installation
 1. Download the latest release from the GitHub Releases.
 2. Move the app to your Applications folder.
 3. Open the app and log in to your Unifi account.

+ ## Update Instructions
+1. Download the latest release.
+2. Open the `.dmg` file and drag the app into your **Applications** folder.
+3. Your Mac will ask you if you want to overide the previous version, click "Replace"

 ## Roadmap
-- [ ] Auto-update support
+- [x] Auto-update support
 - [ ] Configurable settings
 - [x] Clearing cookies option
 - [ ] Potential Windows version